 This not a definitive process, but it’s indicative.
 So if you’re wondering what to do next once you’ve typed ‘the end’ for the first time, this could be a handy guide.

-For anyone who is relying on a screen reader or is unable to read the text in the image, I’ve recreated the essential information in the flow-chart below.
+For anyone relying on a screen reader or unable to read the text in the image, I’ve created a text version of the flow-chart below.

 Opening question: Is it hot off the keyboard?